 - It promotes the production of gastric juices and bile, which assists your digestive function.

-- Like other citrus oils, grapefruit oil has antidepressant properties that provide a relaxing and uplifting feeling.
-It also has stimulating effects on your brain, making you more alert.
+- Like other citrus oils, grapefruit oil has antidepressant properties that may provide a relaxing and uplifting feeling.
+It also has stimulating effects on your brain, which may make you more alert.